 What is a Doula? | Benefits of Doula Support | About Community-Based Doulas | Making the Doula Connection | Health Connect One Video on Community-Based Doulas | Our Community-Based Doula Program | Contact Us

 In 2019, we are expanding our Community-Based Doula Program.
-In Partnership with Health Net, we will serve 150 pregnant African-American women and persons in Los Angeles County.
-This program seeks to address the persistent disparities in African-American birth outcomes such as prematurity, low birth weight, infant mortality, cesarean section, and maternal mortality through professional Doula Support.
+In Partnership with Health Net, we will serve 150 pregnant African-American women and persons in Los Angeles County who have Health Net Medi-Cal.
+This pprogram seeks to address the persistent disparities in African-American birth outcomes such as prematurity, low birth weight, infant mortality, cesarean section, and maternal mortality among Health Net members through professional Doula Support.

 Click to Fill out Doula Application (you can attach documents here for application)